xjackk/TwitchTVExpose/README.md

 <h3>Using Coffeescript</h3>

 Using Coffeescript has saved me writing much code as it compiles into JS.
 The Coffeescript syntax is a bit Python/Ruby esque, therefore attracting more and more attention recently.
 I have switched over to using Coffeescript, and I really really do love it.
-It saves me syntax headaches, and is just a breeze to write it.
+It saves me syntax headaches, and is just a breeze to write in.
 I reccomend trying it.

 ~~~
 $ npm install -g coffee-script